So you want to print from your Chromebook, and you want the best printer for your Chromebook.

 Maybe you’ve just purchased your new Chromebook and now you need to print out some docs, pics, or sheets.

-Well, we did some research and there are literally a ton of printers available on the market.
+Well, I did some research and there are literally a ton of printers available on the market.
 It’s just too much information to choose from.
-We figured we wouldn’t waste all that time and energy doing all this research just for ourselves when it can benefit other individuals (like you) as well.
+I figured I wouldn’t waste all that time and energy doing all this research just for ourselves when it can benefit other individuals (like you) as well.

-So, that’s why we’ve compiled this list of the top 5 best printers for Chromebooks.
+So, that’s why I’ve compiled this list of the top 5 best printers for Chromebooks.

 Choosing the best one